AndreTeixeira1998/overleafwiki/Upgrading-Containers.md

 > db.copyDatabase("sharelatex","sharelatex-copy")
 ```

-Update `docker-compose.yml` to point to the new DB and restart ShareLaTeX:
+Update `docker-compose.yml` to point to the new DB and restart Overleaf:

 ```
 SHARELATEX_MONGO_URL=mongodb://dockerhost/sharelatex-copy